Ada Lovelace: Mother of Modern Software

 She realized that if you could write a program for a computer to manipulate numbers, you could write a program to teach a computer to manipulate symbols instead.

 We now know this as symbolic logic, and it's the core underpinning of modern computers.

-Of course, back when Lovelace was working on the Analytical Machine, that still laid in the future.
+Of course, back when Lovelace was working on the Analytical Machine, that still lay in the future.

 But it became clear that you could program the Analytical Machine to compute any abstract mathematical function, not just ones based on simple arithmetic.

 By realizing that algorithms could be based on symbolic logic, one could delve much further into abstraction since the potential shape and form of the final output was not bounded by actual numbers.